wmorgan/dcos-docs/1.7/usage/stateful-services/stateful-services-with-marathon/index.md

 **Target Audience**:

-This tutorial is for developers who want to run stateful services on DC/OS.
-This tutorial does not cover data replication and persistent volume functionality is not considered highly available or ready for production.
+This tutorial is for developers who want to run stateful services on DC/OS. **Note:** The DC/OS persistent volume feature is still in beta and is not ready for production use without a data replication strategy to guard against data loss.

 **Terminology**: